As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 These are all located on the Left Bank and feature a good dose of Cabernet Sauvignon in the blends.
 These are going to be the most age-worthy of all Bordeaux wines and often go for $1000 or more per bottle.

 Second Growths can often offer a lower price while maintaining high quality and age-worthiness.
 Right Bank Merlot-based wines are not part of the ‘growth’ classification system described above, but some chateaux do produce very high-quality, ageable wines worth seeking out for cellaring.
 Even top-end wines are still susceptible to vintage variation, so do some research before making a significant purchase.

 Regardless of the classification, if possible, buy several bottles of a specific wine and open one every few years.
 Note how it changes and evolves and identify the stage that is most enjoyable for you – it may not be the same for everyone.

-Regardless of the age-worthiness of a wine, some drinkers prefer the fruit-forward, powerful nature of red Bordeaux wines in their youth.
-And don’t forget, the point of aging a wine is to discover new and interesting flavors – just because a wine can age doesn’t always mean it has to.
+Regardless of the age-worthiness of wine, some drinkers prefer the fruit-forward, powerful nature of red Bordeaux wines in their youth.
+And don’t forget, the point of aging wine is to discover new and interesting flavors – just because wine can age doesn’t always mean it has to.

-For a complete guide to aging cheap wine and if you should even bother, please check out this helpful article.
+TIP: For a complete guide to aging cheap wine and if you should even bother, please check out this helpful article.
 Is there really a difference between cheap and expensive wines?
 This article explains.

 How to Store Bordeaux for Aging

 Bottles should be kept on their sides so that the wine inside maintains contact with the cork – this prevents the cork from drying out and allowing too much oxygen into the bottle.
-There are several options available to today’s collector, depending on their resources, space, and value of their collection.
+There are several options available to today’s collectors, depending on the resources, space, and value of their collection.

 Again, more expensive options often have multiple temperature zones and humidity control options.
 Some also have a coating on the glass door to help prevent UV light from interacting with the bottle inside.